What is it

 One of the key results obtained through infrared reflectography is the visualization of the underdrawing below the pictorial layer, which is essential for a historical and stylistic study of the painting, e.g. to understand what have been the stages to reach the artwork current appearance.
-In fact, this technique allows to investigate and document the methods employed by the artist for designing the composition, e.g.the degree of knowledge of the mathematical prospective rules, the techniques used for the drawing.
-The parts performed freehand and the portions instead made using transport techniques can be identified.
+In fact, this technique allows to investigate and document the methods employed by the artist to design the composition, e.g.the degree of knowledge of the mathematical prospective rules, the techniques used for the preliminary drawing.
+It shows the parts performed freehand and the portions that were instead made using reproduction techniques.

-Moreover, infrared reflectography is used by restorers and art historians before the restoration work and during it, for documentation purposes.
+Moreover, infrared reflectography is used by restorers before the restoration work and during it, and scholars for documentation purposes.